BenSassiAhmed/BenSassiAhmed/README.md

 🎓 Final year Telecommunications student
 💻 DevOps & Cloud enthusiast | 🚀 Future DevSecOps Engineer
-🌍 Open to internships and remote opportunities in DevOps
+🌍 Open to internships, apprenticeships (work-study program), and remote opportunities in DevOps
+🧠 Passionate about teaching and knowledge sharing

 ---

 ## 🤖 What I'm Interested In